Shelia Burrell

-Shelia Burrell (born 15 January 1972 in Albuquerque, New Mexico) is a retired American heptathlete.
+Shelia Burrell (born January 15, 1972, in Albuquerque, New Mexico) is an American athletics coach and former heptathlete who is the head coach of the San Diego State Aztecs women's cross country and women's track & field teams at San Diego State University (SDSU).
 She was a two-time representative of the United States at the Summer Olympics, competing in 2000 and 2004.

-Her best Olympic finish was fourth place.
+Burrell's best Olympic finish was fourth place.
 She also competed twice at the World Championships in Athletics, which included a bronze medal in 2001.
-She was also a two-time silver medalist at the 1999 Pan American Games.
+Burrell was also a two-time silver medalist at the 1999 Pan American Games.
 Her personal best for the heptathlon 6472 points and she was American national champion on four occasions.

-On the professional circuit, she was the winner of the 2002 Hypo-Meeting, having previously finished fourth at the 1999 Hypo-Meeting and the 2000 Hypo-Meeting.
+On the professional circuit, Burrell was the winner of the 2002 Hypo-Meeting, having previously finished fourth at the 1999 Hypo-Meeting and the 2000 Hypo-Meeting.
 In her last outing there, she was sixth at the 2004 Hypo-Meeting.
 In 2001, she won the Décastar in France.

-She completed a major in English and American studies at UCLA and was coached by Bob Kersee while there, and later by Jane Frederick.
-After her college career she was coached by Cliff Rovelto.
+Burrell completed a major in English and American studies at UCLA and was coached by Bob Kersee while there, and later by Jane Frederick.
+After her college career, she was coached by Cliff Rovelto.
 She is not related to namesakes, contemporaries and fellow African-Americans track athletes Leroy Burrell and Dawn Burrell.